documize/community/README.md

-Documize is an open source modern, lightweight and comprehensive alternative to Confluence.
+Documize is an open source modern, lightweight and comprehensive alternative to Confluence and other such solutions.

-It's built with Golang + EmberJS and compiled down to a single executable binary for Linux, Windows and macOS.

-All you need to provide is PostgreSQL, Microsoft SQL Server or any MySQL variant.

 - Built for technical and non-technical users
 - Designed to unify both customer-facing and internal documentation
 - Organization through labels, spaces and categories
 - No fee-charging marketplace

+It's built with Golang + EmberJS and compiled down to a single executable binary for Linux, Windows and macOS.

+All you need to provide is PostgreSQL, Microsoft SQL Server or any MySQL variant.

 ![Documize](screenshot-1.png "Documize")